Mark Redman: Kansas City Royals

-Redman was chosen to play for the American League in the 2006 Major League Baseball All-Star Game as the lone representative of the Kansas City Royals.
-He was 5-4 with an ERA north of 5.00 at the All-Star break.
-He would finish the season with a team high 11 wins and a 5.71 ERA.
+Redman was chosen to the American League squad in the 2006 Major League Baseball All-Star Game as the Royals' lone representative, but he did not play.
+His selection was considered to be "one of the worst All-Star selections ever", with Hall of Famer Joe Morgan using Redman's selection as a reason why every team should not be guaranteed an All-Star.
+He was 6–4 with an ERA of 5.27 at the All-Star break.
+He would finish the season with a team-high 11 wins and a 5.71 ERA in 167 innings.